8 Days Travel Lhasa and around - Kyichu Valley and Namtso

 Then drive to Reting monastery,the seat of the Reting rinpoche, which later become an important Gelugpa monastery located in the cypress forest area with great landscape.

 Day 6: Reting - Namtso Lake - Damxung (approx. 350km) (B)

 Today, we continue to drive to Namtso Lake, one of the four holy lakes of Tibet and also the highest saline lake in the world.
 On the way, you can see snow-capped Nyenchen Thanglha Mountain Ranges and lots of nomads and their tent with grazing yak and sheep densely-populated on the flourishing grassland ( in summer).
 Besides, you can enjoy the view of Sky-Road Railway with a snow mountain background; while standing at the famous Lagenla Pass(5190m), you can view the stunning vista of holy Namtso Lake.

-Then we can enjoy our time to do a leisurely trek around Tashi Dor Island and along the lakeshore.
-Drive back to Dumxung or Yampachen.
-(For environment protection, the Lakeshore guesthouses were close by the government.)
+Then we can enjoy our time doing a leisurely trek around Tashi Dor Island and along the lakeshore.
+Drive back to Damxung.
+(For environmental protection, the Lakeshore guesthouses were close by the government.)

 Day 8: Departure from Lhasa (B)

 The guide will transfer you to the airport or train station and help you get on board.

 - Tibet travel permit and all other necessary permits to Tibet;